DianaD96/Code-Optimisation/README.md

 # Code Optimisation

-This program uses Java and BCEL (Byte Code Engineering Library) tot implement the constant folding peephole optimisation as much as possible.
+This program uses Java and BCEL (Byte Code Engineering Library) to implement the constant folding peephole optimisation as much as possible.
 This code consits of:

 ## Simple Folding